 St. Petersburg residents spend just 31% of their median income on their mortgage, and 60% of the city's residents own their homes.
 Also known as "St. Pete," this Florida Gulf Coast city has laid-back, beautiful beaches, and more than 20% of the population is older than 65.

-Some retirees here may be eligible for property tax exemptions as well.
+Some retirees here may be eligible for property tax exemptions to help stretch their retirement dollars further.
 That's not all, though: Jacksonville is also home to 22 miles of beaches and the country's largest urban park system.

 Trending Stories